chef-boneyard/chef-web-docs-2016/steps/step_chef_lwrp_firewall_enable.rst

 ..
 This is an included how-to.

-To enable platform default firewall
+To enable the default firewall:

 .. code-block:: ruby